FREE WHOLE FOODS

 - Quart or gallon Ziploc bags

-- *Bonus – this stand makes filling Ziploc bags SO easy!
+- *Bonus – these stands makes filling Ziploc bags SO easy!

 For toddler parents, I recommend prepping these first 3 steps ahead of time to avoid rice spills.
 Trust me, you’ll be finding rice for weeks!
 Older kids can help prep at mom’s discretion!